Water tank pressure sensor sitting on pavers

 • An ADC workaround component to handle C6 limitations

 Once that was done, everything behaved properly.
-Just be aware that if you choose an ESP32-C6 for a low power sensor build, you may do a bit more troubleshooting than you would with older boards.
+Just be aware that if you choose an ESP32-C6 for a low-power sensor build, you may do a bit more troubleshooting than you would with older boards.

-Filtering the readings: average vs median
+Filtering the readings (average vs median)

 At first I averaged multiple readings.
 It worked, but every now and then I’d see weird spikes.

 Instead, I’m switching to using the median of multiple samples.
-Median filtering is much better at ignoring outliers, which makes the long-term graph cleaner and the level reading more stable.
+Median filtering is better at ignoring outliers, which makes the long-term graph cleaner and the level reading more stable.

 This is one of those small changes that turns a “prototype that mostly works” into something you can leave running and stop thinking about.

-Calibrating the pressure sensor
+Calibrating the Sensor

 YAML